 In partnership with the Tocklai Tea Research Institute, CABI conducted field trials over 2015–2017 on tea estates in Assam.
 In the Phulbari tea garden, for example, the results showed that an ecologically managed plot can deliver a comparable yield to one conventionally managed with pesticides.
 This was the first time this had been demonstrated through a scientific study.

 CABI has now developed a toolkit of best practice to help tea growers combat common pests such as red spider mite, loopers, thrips, black rot and the tea mosquito bug.

 Ensuring tea has a long-term future

-While we believe the tea industry, and our tea brands, have a bright future, we recognise the challenges presented by climate change, water scarcity, competition for land and rapidly-changing consumer markets, among others.
+Tea is second only to water as the world’s most popular non-alcoholic drink – and our brands are long-standing favourites the world over.
+While we believe the tea industry and our tea brands have a bright future, we recognise the challenges presented to their growth.
+These include climate change, water scarcity, competition for land, working conditions and rapidly changing consumer markets.

 We’re developing a number of agricultural interventions to increase the resilience of tea for the future.
 We are working with the Crop Trust to develop a global conservation strategy, building on our work of sourcing more than 1,000 tea cultivars from around the world in order to map tea's genetic diversity.
 With Nature Source Improved Plants, we’re working to accelerate the breeding of varieties more resilient to climate change or differentiated on quality.
 And with Microsoft AI for Earth and Cranfield University’s Centre for Environmental and Agricultural Informatics, we’re looking at how to adopt digital agricultural solutions (such as crop modelling and remote sensing) to increase productivity sustainably on our tea plantation in Kenya.